falconsmilie/backendcodechallenge/Q&A.md

 * We want to scale horizontally in the future.
 * We want to keep services separate for testing/deployment purposes.
 * We have one database for now, but possibly modularized.
-* The system fetches commit data from GitHub and similar services, stores it, and renders reports/UI.
+* The system fetches commit data from GitHub and similar services, stores it, and renders reports.

 ---